lkuper/CMPS290S-2018-09/_drafts/Abhishek_Blog1_Draft.md

 "But what are these conflicts?", you ask.
 Well it all starts very innocuously when - the protagonists of recurring CS tales - Alice and Bob decide to collaboratively work on writing a document.
 They decide to use a new collaborative document editing tool called Frugal Docs.
 Alice creates a document, shares it with Bob.
 Alice starts editing the document.
 The document at Bob's end synchronizes with Alice's copy and when Bob edits his copy of the document, Alice gets to see the changes.
 And both of them continue editing their documents happily ever after.
 "I still don't see it!", you say.
 Patience young Padawan.
 The problem comes when we encounter network partitions.
 You see, everything is alright as long as Alice communicates with Bob and Bob with Alice, and both are aware of changes the other has made.
 Until they can't.
 And when they can't communicate we say that there has arisen a partition in their "network".
 To make things even more sinister, let's say they don't know if they have been separated.
 Let's say they continue to work on their respective documents and then they make changes in sections that the other is currently editing.
 "Aah now I see  what you were going on about", I hear you say.
 Yes, but there's more.
 The problem isn't that Alice and Bob are continuing to work under this partition, it occurs when the network partition evaporates and they can again communicate with each other.
 Now how do we synchronize their changes into the single document?
 That's the name of the game!
 Alice and Bob will have to sit and sort out each other's changes and create a document where no conflicts remain.
 And here we leave Alice and Bob to continue working on their document. _Fin_.

-Partitions[12] are unavoidable in distributed systems.
+[Network Partitions](https://en.wikipedia.org/wiki/Network_partition) are unavoidable in distributed systems.
 The collaborative document editing software that Alice and Bob used is just one kind of distributed application.
 One of the most extensive forms of collaborative work is building software.

 ## What's a Partition?